-The Transitions to Community Living Initiative (TCLI) gives eligible adults living with serious mental illness the opportunity to choose where they live and work.
+The Transitions to Community Living (TCL) gives eligible adults living with serious mental illness the opportunity to choose where they live and work.

-TCLI connects people to mental and physical healthcare services and supports that help them maintain a home in their own name, instead of living in a facility.
+TCL connects people to mental and physical healthcare services and supports that help them maintain a home in their own name, instead of living in a facility.
 Participants are linked to local behavioral healthcare providers in their community to support whole-person care.
 The program assists participants in learning everyday skills, taking part in community activities and sharing their lives with family, friends and neighbors.
-TCLI also helps people identify their interests and connects them to supported employment services.
+TCL also helps people identify their interests and connects them to supported employment services.